Lower back pain, sometimes called lumbago, is not a specific disease diagnosis. It’s a symptom of several different types of medical problems.

-- loss of nerve function at the lower spinal cord, called cauda equine syndrome (a medical emergency)
+- loss of nerve function at the lower spinal cord, called cauda equina syndrome (a medical emergency)

 - fungal or bacterial infection of the spine, such as Staphylococcus, E. coli, or tuberculosis

-- cancer or nonmalignant tumor in the spine
+- cancer or noncancerous (benign) tumor in the spine

 Back pain can have many symptoms, including: